You are $75 away from free shipping

 We’ve covered popular hair queries from how often you should wash your hair to how often you can color it.
 Next on our list?
 Coloring wet hair!
 Yes, you read that right.
 While applying hair dye to dry hair may be what comes to mind when you think of getting your hair dyed, lately, there has been quite a bit of buzz around if you can dye wet hair.
-And with techniques like wet balayage, in particular, gaining attention, we’d expect nothing else.
+With techniques like wet balayage, in particular, gaining attention, we’re sure you have some questions.
 So, can you dye wet hair?
-We’re detailing everything you need to know, below.
+We’re detailing everything you need to know below.

 The short answer: yes!
 Of course, with the wet balayage technique taking over the beauty scene, it should come as no surprise that you can dye your hair when it’s wet.
-That being said, your hair is at its most fragile state when wet, so dyeing wet strands can result in damaged hair and breakage.
-For a drastic hair color change, you’ll want to stick with dyeing your strands while they’re dry.
-Coloring your hair while it’s wet is best for subtle results and looks that are less likely to cause damage—i.e. hold the bleach.
+That being said, your hair is at its most fragile state when wet, so putting hair dye on wet hair can result in damaged hair and breakage.

 If you’re dyeing your hair at home, take a look at the instructions included with your at-home color kit—some may recommend shampooing after while others will advise against it.
 Either way, it’s best to follow those directions!

 You may be wondering, why would anyone dye wet hair in the first place?
 Well, there are actually a few reasons...